 Ethics, Conduct and Compliance Resources

-The Board of Governors of Hands to Help Seniors is committed to upholding the highest standards of ethics and conduct and promotes a culture of compliance and ethics throughout the organization.
+The Board of Directors of Hands to Help Seniors is committed to upholding the highest standards of ethics and conduct and promotes a culture of compliance and ethics throughout the organization.

 Financials and Reporting